Abraham Elias Issa: Career

-On August 6, 1962 Jamaica became an independent nation and Abe played several key roles in the young nation's economic development.
+During this time he led his family's business expansion with the opening of the Hi-Lo at Cross Roads in Kingston.
+On August 6, 1962, Jamaica became an independent nation and Abe played several key roles in the young nation's economic development.
 He served as a director of the Jamaica Industrial Development Corporation, headed the Development Finance Corporation, and its successor Jamaica Development Bank and as director of the Urban Development Corporation, where he outlined plans for cruise ship access to Kingston's harbor.
 He served as chairman of Jamaica Unit Trust Services Ltd. the managing company of the Jamaica Investment Fund and in 1974 served as chairman of Free Zone Promotional Council.
-From 1965-1972 he served as a Board Member of Air Jamaica.
+From 1965 to 1972 he served as a board member of Air Jamaica.
 In 1968 he took over and turned around of the troubled assets of Runaway Bay Golf and Country Club and Runaway Bay Golf Course from Sunley Hotels Ltd. In 1973 he obtained the Hertz car rental franchise for Jamaica.

 Awards

 In 1960 Issa was made a Commander of the Order of the British Empire (CBE) for his contributions in the field of tourism.
 He was awarded the Order of Jamaica (OJ) in 1980 in recognition of his pioneering role in the development of the tourism industry in Jamaica.
 In 1984 he was awarded Norman Manley Award For Excellence in the Field of Tourism.
-In 2004 he was posthumously honored by being placed on a Jamaican postage stamp being hailed as “the Father of Jamaican tourism” for his role in the creation of the Jamaican Tourist Industry.
+In 2004 he was posthumously honored by being placed on a Jamaican postage stamp being hailed as "the Father of Jamaican tourism" for his role in the creation of the Jamaican Tourist Industry.